aimeos/aimeos-docs/src/providers/service/payment.md

 To be more precise, status updates sent synchronously via HTTP(S) are accepted by the *updatePush()* method.
 For updates sent via [asynchronous batch file transfers](#batch-update), use the *updateAsync()* method instead.

 The *updatePush()* method is called by the application as soon as a status update request via HTTP(S) arrives.
-This happen on the update page which accepts asynchronous update notifications sent by the payment gateways later on.
+This happens on the update page which accepts asynchronous update notifications sent by the payment gateways later on.
 The sent GET/POST parameters as well as the request body are available in the [PSR-7 request object](https://www.php-fig.org/psr/psr-7/):

 ```php
 public function updatePush( \Psr\Http\Message\ServerRequestInterface $request, \Psr\Http\Message\ResponseInterface $response )